Empowering children and families

 Come along to learn, grow and connect with others who understand.

-Our camp supports Tasmanian students who will be in Grade 7 in 2026 and haven't previously attended a Square Pegs Dyslexia Empowerment Camp, along with their parent or caregiver, through community building, innovative workshops and engaging activities.
+Our camp supports Tasmanian students with dyslexia, along with their parent or caregiver, through community building, innovative workshops and engaging activities.

-We'll have separate workshops for parents and students led by professional educators, along with shared activities hosted by the Camp Clayton team.
+We hold separate workshops for parents and students led by professional educators, along with plenty of shared activities to enjoy over the weekend.

-We're planning another Dyslexia Empowerment Camp at a different location in later 2026 so keep an eye on our Facebook page or sign up to our newsletter to stay up-to-date.
+Keep an eye on our Facebook page or sign up to our newsletter to stay up-to-date with future camps.

 A special thank you to the Tasmanian Government, Wise Lord and Fergusson Community Partnership and Square Pegs fundraising for their generous support to make this initiative possible.